osbuild/osbuild-composer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] QE has approved reproducer/new tests and
 - [ ] Subsequent commits provide bug fixes without modifying the reproducer; CI reports PASS and
 - [ ] QE approves this PR; RHBZ status is set to `MODIFIED + Verified=Tested`

+Information regarding our GitLab pipeline (Schutzbot):

+CI will not be ran automatically if WIP label is applied or the PR is in DRAFT state, instead only a link will be provided to the pipeline which can then be triggered manually if desired.
+To run the CI automatically either switch the PR to ready or apply WIP+test label.

+Outside contributors need manual approval from one of the osbuild-composer maintainers.

+Schutzbot will only be triggered if all Tests jobs in GitHub workflow succeed.
 -->